Zenith Aircraft Company

 EAA reports that "the FAA's investigation, done in cooperation with the aircraft manufacturer, uncovered areas of concern...
 As a result, the FAA is strongly recommending that owners and operators of Zodiac CH601XL and CH650 aircraft comply with actions outlined in a forthcoming safety directive/alert to address those concerns.
 The FAA is urging that the aircraft not be flown until the maintenance is completed."

-AMD, manufacturer of the Zodiac CH 601 XL S-LSA (factory-built aircraft), has issued a Safety Alert / Safety Directive (November 7, 2009) which outlines procedures required to resume normal operations (prior to the July 7, 2009 Letter from Chris Heintz limitations), including upgrades outlined on Drawings 6-ZU-1, 6-ZU-2, and 6-ZU-3, and LAA Balance Aileron.
+AMD, manufacturer of the Zodiac CH 601 XL S-LSA (factory-built aircraft), issued a Safety Alert / Safety Directive (November 7, 2009) which outlines procedures required to resume normal operations (prior to the July 7, 2009 Letter from Chris Heintz limitations), including upgrades detailed on Drawings 6-ZU-1, 6-ZU-2, 6-ZU-3 and 6-ZU-4, and LAA Aileron Balance (these latest revised drawings are dated January 25, 2010).
 The FAA SAIB document recommends that all owners comply to the AMD Safety Alert / Safety Directive before further flight.

 We have drafted the following Questions and Answers with Chris Heintz document to help builders and owners understand these upgrades, which were recently structurally tested and independently verified (Document396).
-An Upgrade Package will be made available to all builders and owners of kit versions of the aircraft, including detailed drawings and step-by-step installation instructions.
+An Upgrade Package is available to all builders and owners of kit versions of the aircraft, and includes detailed drawings and step-by-step installation instructions.

 Zodiac XL - Upgrade Package kit parts

-• Check out and contribute to the Zenair Q&A discussion board for answers to many of your questions.
+• Check out the first and second Zenair Q&A discussion boards for answers to many of your questions.

-We are committed to working with all builders and owners so that they may resume building and operating their aircraft as soon as possible by incorporating the updates at minimal cost and inconvenience.
+We are committed to working with all builders and owners so that they may resume building and operating their aircraft by incorporating the updates at minimal cost and inconvenience.

 We ask for the full cooperation of all builders, owners and pilots with this important information, and we thank them for their continued support through this difficult time.